JamesDaniel/daft-dot-ie-auto-apply/README.md

-# A project to automatically apply to apartments on rent.ie
+# A project to automatically apply to apartments on daft.ie

 ## Links